ROC PAPER SERVICE

 Serving Aggressive Individuals

 As a Civil Process Serving business with a knack for finding and Serving individuals who've made themselves difficult to locate, one thing we don't go looking for is trouble.
-We're better prepared to deal with situations that go awry than most, however our approach to each Serve is from a practical perspective before a tactical one.
+We're well prepared to deal with situations that go awry, but our approach to each Serve is practical over tactical.

 If there is reason to believe the Respondent may react aggressively or violently, the County Sheriff's Civil Bureau within your local jurisdiction may be better suited to help.